 Noah‘s blessing upon Japheth in Genesis 9:27, “May God enlarge Japheth, And let him dwell in the tents of Shem…” came to fruition firstly, when his descendants through Javan, the Greeks, and Romans, conquered and occupied the Land of Israel; secondly, when his descendants through Gomer and Togarmah, the Khazars, converted to Judaism, a Second Temple era expression of the Hebrew faith; thirdly when his descendants the European Crusaders and the successive Kurdish (Medes) Ayyubid, Turkic Mamluk and Ottoman Empires conquered and occupied the Land from 1099 to 1918; fourthly, when his descendants, the British, controlled the Land of Israel from 1918 to 1948; and finally, when his descendants, the Ashkenazim, launched the modern Zionist Movement in 1897 which culminated in the 1948 establishment of the State of Israel in the historic Land of Israel.
 Indeed, Japheth has dwelt in the tents of Shem for more than 2,300 years.

 YAH loves and blesses the stranger who chooses to sincerely follow Him and keep His commandments.
-Please take heed and remember that YAH expects always a higher standard of behavior from the Ehvehs, regardless of how the other nations behave.
-We have the right to defend ourselves against our enemies, however, when strangers wish to join the Ehvehs to serve YAH sincerely, according to Torah, we must welcome them and treat them well:
+Please take heed and remember that YAH expects always a higher standard of behavior from the B’nai Yisrael, regardless of how the other nations behave.
+When strangers wish to join the B’nai Yisrael to serve YAH sincerely, according to Torah, we must welcome them and treat them well:

 |Son of Japheth||Descendants|